Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Quadratic Convergence of the Oblique Rayleigh-Ritz

-The Rayleigh-Ritz step is among the two most crucial components of ChASE.
-Chebyshev polynomial filter constructs a search-space $Q$, from which the Rayleigh-Ritz procedure extracts the ``best'' approximate eigenpairs of $H$.
-The precise definition of ``best'' depends on either the \textit{Galerkin} \eqref{eqn::rayleigh-ritz_as_an_orthogonal_projection} condition (orthogonal projection) or the more general \textit{Petrov-Galerkin} \eqref{eqn::rayleigh-ritz_as_a_projection} condition (oblique projection) is used. \\\\ Let $(\Tilde{\lambda},\Tilde{\bu},\Tilde{\bv})$ denote an approximate eigen-triplet associated with the exact eigencomponents $(\lambda,\bu,\bv)$ corresponding to the eigenvalue, the left-eigenvector and right-eigenvector, respectively.
+Let $(\Tilde{\lambda},\Tilde{\bu},\Tilde{\bv})$ denote an approximate eigen-triplet associated with the exact eigencomponents $(\lambda,\bu,\bv)$ corresponding to the eigenvalue, the left-eigenvector and right-eigenvector, respectively.
 In practice, left eigenvectors are not explicitly computed during the iteration, since they can be recovered \textit{a posteriori} from the right eigenvectors via the relation \eqref{theorem::U_and_V_relation}.
-That said, the left eigenvectors, like the right ones, play a crucial role in the analysis of convergence. \\\\ We assume that all the eigenvectors along with their approximations are normalized, such that
+That said, the left eigenvectors, like the right ones, play a crucial role in the analysis of convergence.